BruceEckel/RethinkingObjects/README.md

 - It will perform a number of operations and then produce the message: `The requested operation is successful.
 Changes will not be effective until the system is rebooted.`
 - Reboot the computer.
 Note that if you have Windows updates pending you might have to reboot more than once before WSL is enabled.
 - Open an Ubuntu shell from the Windows terminal.
+- At this writing, the default Python installed with Ubuntu 22.04.1 is version 3.10.6.
+To run Pants, you will need to [add Python 3.9](https://github.com/BruceEckel/RethinkingObjects#installing-additional-python-interpreters)